jlink-blog/jlink-blog.github.io/_posts/2018-09-06-stateful-testing.md

 you might have to implement a model explicitly for testing purposes.
 That example also shows how invariants can be added to state machine testing.

 Since `Action.run(M model)` is supposed to return the model in its new state the approach works perfectly fine for immutable models.

+Some PBT frameworks also allow the concurrent execution of actions in a "sequence".
+That way you might be able to detect some concurrency-related bugs; what you will loose is repeatability.

 State properties can also be used in integration testing.
 Consider a RESTful API that exposed some state.
 Actions might consist of sending out certain types